 Patient consultations are an important part of the care process, and 3D-printed anatomic models enhance these conversations.

 Most people who turn to Mayo Clinic for help with serious conditions benefit from the exceptional care, advanced technology and expertise of the Department of Radiology.
 Radiologists are doctors who specialize in using imaging technology to diagnose and treat people with a wide range of difficult-to-diagnose and complex conditions.
-Successful treatment starts with an accurate diagnosis.
-Mayo Clinic doctors take the time to get it right.
-In a recent study, 88% of people who came to Mayo Clinic for a second opinion received a new or refined diagnosis.
+Successful treatment starts with an accurate diagnosis, and our experts take the time to get it right.
+A team of specialists will listen to your needs and evaluate your condition from every angle to make the very best plan for you.

 Mayo Clinic has one of the largest radiology practices in the world, with more than 300 radiologists and nearly 30 physicists across its three campuses in Jacksonville, Florida; Phoenix/Scottsdale, Arizona; Rochester, Minnesota; and the Mayo Clinic Health System.
 They and their teams work together to provide innovative, high-quality imaging, diagnosis and treatment services in a caring, safe and efficient environment.